nhejazi/ubuntuInstall/README.md

 8. `source ~/.bashrc ~/.profile`
 9. `rm -rf ~/freshUbuntu`

+_note:_ for an unknown reason, the scripts `_aptLangs.sh` and `_aptVim.sh` do not seem to install updated versions of desired tools on initial runs (a second run of these scripts fixes this).

 ### Amazon's EC2 Ubuntu instances:
 I prefer this setup when configuring fresh EC2 instances.